Associate Professor Kylie Crabbe

 BA, BTheol, AdvDipMin, MTheol, DPhil (Oxon.)

-Kylie Crabbe is Senior Research Fellow in Biblical and Early Christian Studies, Director of Graduate Research Programs for the IRCI, and Coordinator of Graduate Student Experience for the Faculty of Theology and Philosophy.
+Kylie Crabbe is Associate Professor of Biblical and Early Christian Studies in the Institute for Religion and Critical Inquiry.
 She joined ACU in late 2017 from the University of Oxford, where she undertook her doctorate and was Lecturer in Theology at Trinity College (2015-2017), Instructor in New Testament Greek for the Faculty of Theology and Religion (2016), and Assistant Welfare Dean at Trinity College (2017).
 She is also a Minister of the Word in the Uniting Church in Australia.
 Kylie has published and taught widely in New Testament studies and Second Temple Judaism, including her 2019 monograph Luke/Acts and the End of History, and 2021, edited with John M.G.
 Barclay, The Reception of Jewish Tradition in the Social Imagination of the Early Christians.
 She has particular interests in understandings of time, hope, and eschatology in antiquity, emotions in historical work, and disability and intersectionality in biblical studies and ancient and contemporary settings.
-She holds a current Discovery Early Career Researcher Award (DECRA) from the Australian Research Council (2022-2024) for her project 'Inside Others: Early Christian Protagonists and Their Impairments' (DE220101054).
+She holds a current Discovery Early Career Researcher Award (DECRA) from the Australian Research Council (2022-2026) for her project 'Inside Others: Early Christian Protagonists and Their Impairments' (DE220101054).
+And she is lead Chief Investigator on the Australian Research Council Discovery Project (2025–2027) ‘Night Vision in the Late Ancient Mediterranean’ (DP250100603), with colleagues at ACU, ANU, University of Auckland, Loyola Chicago, and Baylor University.

 Kylie is available to supervise Honours, Masters, and PhD students, and welcomes inquiries from students wishing to pursue research into the texts of the New Testament, their Graeco-Roman, Jewish, and early Christian literary and material environments, and the texts of Second Temple Judaism, as well as other hermeneutical approaches such as reception history, gender, or disability studies.
-Her recent and current doctoral students have worked in feminist interpretation of Judges, purity and holiness in Matthew's Gospel, monster theory and the messianic figures in Revelation, early Christian portraits of intimacy between women, and textual criticism of Ephesians.
+Her recent and current doctoral students have worked in purity and holiness in Matthew's Gospel, politics and eschatology in Luke and Acts, early Christian portraits of intimacy between women, gender and gender inequality in the household codes of Ephesians, textual criticism of Ephesians, and feminist interpretation of Judges.
 All prospective graduate students are strongly encouraged to contact Kylie by email prior to submitting their application directly to the University.
+The Discovery Project ‘Night Vision in the Late Ancient Mediterranean’ is also currently inviting applicants for funded PhD places.
+Please get in touch if you would like to explore this opportunity with us!

 Kylie is also a member of ACU's Gender and Women's History Research Centre.